Dynamically Scaled Activation Steering: Related Work

-A number of recent methods propose adapting the steering strength based on the model input.
-LinAcT~\citep{linact} and \cast~\citep{ibm} take a binary decision on whether to intervene based on the input.
-LinAcT only intervenes upon embeddings within the first and last quantiles of the source distribution, while \citet{ibm} conditions hidden states with high cosine similarity (above some threshold $\tau$) with respect to contrastive steering vectors in PCA space.
-In addition to abstain from intervening on target inputs, \citet{guiding_giants} propose a controller network that predicts the intervention strength for a given input, but the same strength is applied to within the whole input (\eg all tokens).
+A number of recent methods propose adapting the steering strength based on the model input. \cast~\citep{ibm} takes a binary decision on whether to intervene based on the input.
+The method conditions hidden states with high cosine similarity (above some threshold $\tau$) with respect to contrastive steering vectors in PCA space.
+In addition to abstain from intervening on target inputs, \citet{guiding_giants} propose a controller network that predicts the intervention strength for a given input, but the same strength is applied within the whole input (\eg all tokens).
 Instead, \mera~\citep{mera} dynamically rescales the intervention strength for each input element proportionally to the distance between the embeddings and the hyperplane that classifies source and target samples with some cross-validated margin~$\alpha$.
 However, \mera offers an adaptive solution tailored specifically to \iti-like steering, which fails to generalize to distributional or end-to-end methods such as \lineas.
-Moreover, \mera assumes that the data protected from steering coincide with the target domain, which is often not the case in practice.
-To address these limitations, we introduce \method, which removes this assumption through a dedicated \emph{control set} and generalizes across intervention families (\caa, \iti, and \lineas).
+Moreover, \mera assumes that the data protected from steering coincide with the target domain, which is often not the case in practice. \rebuttal{More recently, \alphasteer~\citep{sheng2025alphasteer} learns an input-dependent refusal-steering transformation under a principled null-space constraint; however, its higher-capacity formulation introduces $\mathcal{O}(D^2)$ learnable parameters, making it prone to overfitting in low-data regimes and tying its behavior to a specific steering construction.} To address these limitations, we introduce \method, which removes this assumption through a dedicated \emph{control set} and generalizes across intervention families (\caa, \iti, and \lineas).